dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

   .. cpp:function:: ptr getExecutable()

-    Returns a ``const`` pointer to the :cpp:class:`Library` object that represents the target process’ executable.
+    Returns a ``const`` pointer to the :cpp:class:`Library` object that represents the target process' executable.

   .. cpp:function:: const_ptr getExecutable() const

-    Returns a pointer to the :cpp:class:`Library` object that represents the target process’ executable.
+    Returns a pointer to the :cpp:class:`Library` object that represents the target process' executable.

   .. cpp:function:: Library::ptr getLibraryByName(std::string name)